RAND Conference and Webcast on Public Health Regulations for Marijuana

 About the Program

-The purpose of this conference was not to address whether passage of these state initiatives was good or bad or whether the federal government should intervene; rather, it focused on raising awareness of the multitude of regulatory issues facing agencies trying to design a comprehensive policy.
-A special focus was placed on how different alcohol and tobacco regulations (e.g., licensing, advertising restrictions, user/sales restrictions) influence youth access and minimize public health harms.
+The purpose of this conference is not to address whether passage of these state initiatives was good or bad or whether the federal government should intervene; rather, it will focus on raising awareness of the multitude of regulatory issues facing agencies trying to design a comprehensive policy.
+There will be a special focus on how different alcohol and tobacco regulations (e.g., licensing, advertising restrictions, user/sales restrictions) influence youth access and minimize public health harms.

 Welcome & Introduction

 Panel B: Restrictions on Use/Sales/Advertising

 Rebecca Collins, Senior Behavioral Scientist at RAND and Director of RAND's Health Promotion and Disease Prevention Program

 Jill Lamoureux, Program Director at Americans for Safe Access, which was awarded the contract by the Washington D.C.
 Department of Health to train medical marijuana cultivators and distributors.
 View slides